ltonetwork/documentation/04-scenario/index.md

 Set of all states of the scenario.
 The keys of the object is used to reference the state.

-#### Initial state

-The state with key `:initial` is the initial state of the FSM.
-This state is required, except for subscenarios.

-The initial state should not have a default action.
-Instead the initial action is automatically determined, by finding an action that the actor that instantiated the process can perform.
-This actions are checked in order.

 ## Action

 An action is something that can be performed by actor or the node of an actor.
 An action may trigger a state transition